University Counseling Centers: Pros and Cons to Consider

 - Student therapists want to prove themselves and tend to work extra hard to try to help you—sometimes too hard.
 One of the things they are learning is how to provide the right balance of give and take in the therapy relationship.

-- What student therapists lack in experience is mitigated by their supervision by a highly experienced therapist.
-You benefit from the expertise of their supervisor as much as from the passion or innate ability of the student.
+- What student therapists lack in experience is made up for by the fact they are supervised by a highly experienced therapist.
+You benefit from the expertise of their supervisor as well as from the passion and innate ability of the student.

 - The student therapist you see is part of a clinical team of mentors and colleagues who work together to come up with solutions for clients.
 The team approach and educational setting mean your case is given a lot of importance and attention.

 - Student therapists read cutting-edge research and learn the most up-to-date, evidence-based therapy methods.
-If you want someone with the latest, most recent perspectives on therapy and mental health, you can’t do much better than a student who is actively studying them.
+If you want someone with the latest perspectives on therapy and mental health, you can’t do much better than a student who is actively studying them.

 How Much Does It Cost to Go to a University Counseling Clinic?